 Skip to Main Content

-Create, customize, and optimize storefront pages and components with a modern visual builder, reusable components, and headless content modeling, while keeping full control of your code, components, and APIs.
+Create, customize, and optimize storefront pages with a modern visual builder, reusable commerce components, structured content, and live commerce data, while keeping full control of your frontend, APIs, and codebase.

-A visual CMS that works with your codebase, not around it
+A CMS and visual page builder that works with your codebase, not around it

 When Elastic Path CMS is the right choice